Why you can trust Tom's Guide

 The app then prompted me to choose a subscription plan.
 The Elite plan, which costs $14.99 per month or $149 per year, offers 60 days of cloud recording with up to 100GB of cloud storage, and supports up to 15 cameras and three base stations.
 The next tier, Premier, provides 30 days of cloud recording with up to 10GB of cloud storage, and supports up to 10 cameras and one base station for $9.99 per month or $99 per year.

 I chose the free Basic plan, which offers seven days of cloud recording and 1GB of cloud storage, and supports up to five cameras and a single base station.
+That's much more than you'd get for free from other cloud-based security-camera makers — for example, the Canary gives you only two days, and the Nest Cam none at all.

 Finally, I inserted the batteries into the camera, and pressed the sync buttons on the side of the base station and the top of the camera.
 An LED on the camera blinked blue for 10 seconds to confirm the sync, and it was ready to go.
 All told, the setup process took me about 5 minutes.